-- 1. Teaching and learning will be regularly monitored, evaluated and reviewed by the Head teachers.
+- 1. Teaching and learning will be regularly monitored, evaluated and reviewed by members of the SLT.
 This will include pupil progress meetings, work scrutinies and discussions with pupils. - 2.
-When other senior staff are involved with monitoring teaching and learning, they will be trained in key skills and procedures to ensure that the process is consistent across all staff and in every part of the school. - 3.
-Curriculum planning will be monitored to ensure that it meets the standard required by the Head teachers. - 4.
+Staff monitoring teaching and learning will be trained in key skills and procedures to ensure that the process is consistent across all staff and in every part of the school. - 3.
+Curriculum planning will be monitored to ensure that it meets the standard required by the SLT. - 4.
 The monitoring of teaching and learning will meet the statutory requirements set out in the Performance Management / Appraisal Policy. - 5.
 The outcomes of teaching and learning e.g. pupils' work, questioning and wall displays etc. will be monitored, evaluated and reviewed to evaluate the impact of teaching. - 6.
 Teachers will be given feedback on the strengths and areas for development soon after the monitoring has taken place. - 7.
 The OFSTED criteria for judging the quality of a teaching, learning and assessment will be used as the basis for judgements and for feedback to teachers.
 Reference to teachers standards will also be used. - 8.
 Teachers will be given feedback covering key points of strength and points for development.